JUGGL/2016-august-collections-streams/README.md

 ## A Simple List [Source](src/main/java/us/juggl/twentysixteen/august/SimpleList.java)
 This example starts with a list of objects/primitives and performs operations using the new Streams API.
-* simpleFilterListExample - Filter a list of strings using streams and lambda expressions
+* `simpleFilterListExample()` - Filter a list of strings using streams and lambda expressions
-* parallelFilterListExample - When you need to filter/sort a LARGE amount of data and want to take advantage of multiple CPU cores
+* `parallelFilterListExample()` - When you need to filter/sort a LARGE amount of data and want to take advantage of multiple CPU cores
+* `genesisWordCount()` - Given a sample of text from Genesis, tally word usages and return top 5 using parallel streams